serokell/serokell-util/serokell-style.md

 Put a blank line between each group of imports.

-The imports in each group should be sorted alphabetically, by module name. `stylish-haskell` with [our config](https://github.com/serokell/serokell-util/blob/master/.stylish-haskell.yaml) can do this for you.
+The imports in each group should be sorted alphabetically, by module name. `stylish-haskell` with [our config][stylish-haskell] can do this for you.

 Always use explicit import lists or `qualified` imports.
 Try to use `qualified` imports only if import list is